 may note on the warrant any recommendation about the place at which the person who is the subject of the warrant should be kept in custody under the warrant.

-137. Reduction of fine when work performed or period of custody served
+137. Reduction of fine when work or activity performed or period of custody served

 For section 130(2)(c)(iii) of the Act, the amount by which a fine is reduced must be calculated as follows —

+(aa) if the fine is reduced because an offender has satisfactorily undertaken all or some of the activity stated in a work and development permit issued under the Fines Enforcement Act section 46D — in accordance with the Fines Enforcement Act section 46G and the Fines, Penalties and Infringement Notices Enforcement Regulations 1994 regulation 6AE;

 (a) if the fine is reduced because an offender has satisfactorily performed all or some of the required hours of a work and development order made under the Fines Enforcement Act section 48 — in accordance with the Fines Enforcement Act section 51 and the Fines, Penalties and Infringement Notices Enforcement Regulations 1994 regulation 6B;

 (b) if the fine is reduced because of the issue or operation of a fine expiation order issued under the Fines Enforcement Act section 52F — in accordance with the Fines Enforcement Act sections 52H and 52I and the Fines, Penalties and Infringement Notices Enforcement Regulations 1994 regulation 6BAAA.

 [Regulation 137 inserted: SL 2020/164 r.
-6.]
+6; amended: SL 2020/164 r.
+7.]

 Schedule 1 — WA/SA/NT region